-(2) In accordance with applicable SEC rules, dividend equivalents paid in 2013 on DSUs are not included in "All Other Compensation" because those amounts were factored into the grant date fair values of the DSUs.
+(3) In accordance with applicable SEC rules, dividend equivalents paid in 2014 on DSUs are not included in "All Other Compensation" because those amounts were factored into the grant date fair values of the DSUs.

-For information on compensation for our director who is also an officer, see the executive compensation tables beginning on page 47.
+For information on compensation for Ursula M. Burns, our director who is also the Chief Executive Officer of Xerox, see the executive compensation tables beginning on page 50.